atomrc/atomrc.github.io/_posts/2021-05-05-case-study-event-target.md

   }
 ```

 That is quite a bit of code that pollutes the actual business logic.
 The responsibility of the `sendMessage` has been altered.
-It cannot be described without an "and" in the sentence: It send messages **and** track metrics.
+It cannot be described without an "and" in the sentence: It sends messages **and** tracks metrics.

 **Pros**:

-- 👌 easy to implement
+- 👌 easy to implement (almost a no-brainer)
 - 👌 factorised (monitoring is implemented once and work for every message sent)

 **Cons**: